henry232323/RPGBot/README.md

 >**Description:** Create a new Pet to add to your box

 >**Usage:** `rp!pet [create|new]`

+#### pet edit
+>**Description:** Edit a pet
+Usage: rp!pet edit 5 description John likes bananas!
+Valid values for the [item] (second argument):
+    name: the character's name
+    description: the description of the character
+    level: an integer representing the character's level
+    meta: used like the additional info section when creating; can be used to edit/remove all attributes Anything else will edit single attributes in the additional info section

+>**Usage:** `rp!pet edit <pet_id> <attribute> <value>`

 #### pet info
 >**Description:** Get info on a Pet